Guardiome/guardiome.org/content/yc_application_2020.md

 ## If you're already incorporated, when were you?
 If you've had funding, how much and from whom?

 2015 (using different idea).
 No funding.
-THere are angel investors who want to give us money once we get 501c status, application in progress.
+There are angel investors who want to give us money when we get 501c status, application in progress.

 ## Have you obtained your 501(c)(3) tax-exempt status yet?